 7 Ways to Calm Anxiety with Natural Remedies

 “Now is the age of anxiety,” wrote Depression-era poet W. H. Auden, but now could easily be the age of anxiety too.
 To be human is to be anxious; anxiety is a natural, fight-or-flight instinct intended to keep us alive, but it can also make life unbearable.
+These natural remedies for anxiety may help you.

-Estimated reading time: 3.5 minutes
+Estimated reading time: 4.5 minutes

 Statistics on Anxiety

 Mental Health America reports that a quarter of the adult population in America suffers from one of the six main anxiety disorders.
-According to Centers for Disease Control and Prevention, over 7 percent of children and teenagers aged 3-17 years old have been diagnosed with anxiety—that's over 4 million kids!
+According to the Centers for Disease Control and Prevention, over 7 percent of children and teenagers aged 3-17 years old have been diagnosed with anxiety—that's over 4 million kids!

 For those who struggle with anxiety, every day is an exhausting charade of pretending to be okay, an onslaught of racing thoughts and negative self-talk.